-If the data is transferred directly to OSS without passing through the application server, the speed will increase significantly.
-Moreover, the OSS uses BGP bandwidth, thus ensuring a high speed for operators in different places.
+If the data is transferred directly to OSS without passing through the application server, the speed increases significantly.
+Moreover, OSS uses BGP bandwidth, thus ensuring a high speed for operators in different places.

 Poor scalability: As the number of users increases in future, the application server may constitute a bottleneck.